arthurprs/sucredb/README.md

 Sucredb is a multi-master key-value distributed database, it provides a dynamo style tunable consistent and causality tracking.

-Any node that owns a partition (replication factor) can serve both reads and writes.
+Any node that owns a partition (replicas) can serve both reads and writes.
 The database tracks causality using vector-clocks and will NOT drop any conflicting writes unlike LWW (last write wins) and other strategies.
 Conflicts can and do happen due to races between clients and network partitions.

 Status: Alpha quality with missing pieces.

 # API & Clients

-You can use Sucredb with any Redis Cluster client.
+Theoretically you can use Sucredb with any Redis Cluster clients.

-It only implements a limited subset of the commands though.
-Only basic Key-Value/Sets/Hashes CRUD operations are supported at this point.
+It implements a small subset of Redis commands.
+Only basic Key-Value/Sets/Hashes operations are supported at this point.

 #### GET

 *GET* result(s) is/are returned as an array containing the values (zero, one or more if there's conflicting versions) plus the causal context.
 The context is an binary string and is always returned as the last item of the array even if no values are present.

-`> get key {consistency}`
+`> GET key {consistency}`

 `< [{value1}, {value2}, .., context]`